opentelekomcloud/docs/SMN/SMN User Guide/Subscription Management.md

 3. The subscribers confirm the subscription.

 If a subscriber does not receive the confirmation message, you can request confirmation again.
-For details about how many confirmation messages you can send to one subscriber, see section <a href="Traffic Control on Subscription Confirmation">Traffic Control on Subscription Confirmation</a>.
+For details about how many confirmation messages you can send to one subscriber, see section <a href="Traffic Control on Subscription Confirmation.md">Traffic Control on Subscription Confirmation</a>.

 ### Deleting a Subscription